dldbfla/If-I-became-a-kpop-idol-what-kind-of-agency-face-would-I-be-/README.md

 # Caveats
 #### We don't save your face!
 #### This was made by a student for fun, so please enjoy it for fun only
+### Python 3.8 is the best version Please install Python 3.8 first!